 Challenge yourself for a week.
 Listen to your thoughts and words and really start pulling yourself up on them.
 Understand the difference between when you are lying to yourself and when life genuinely gets in the way.

 I recently finished reading a great book, The Motivation Manifesto by Brendon Burchard.
 This book covers 9 declarations, one being We Shall Not Break Integrity which deals with lying to others as well as lying to ourselves.
 It’s an excellent read, so grab yourself a copy.

 I knew waking up this morning, I was going to get this post done today.

-If you enjoyed this post, please share it with your friends.
-I look forward to your feedback in the comments section below.
+If you enjoyed this post, please share it with your friends via the social media buttons below.

 Read Next – 10 Behaviors That Stop You Growing as a Person